 State records show that Cal-OSHA told park officials in 2012 to enhance the ride’s water-level monitoring.
 However, that wasn’t done and between May 2013 and January 2015, the ride was operating out of compliance as the water level was not adequately monitored.
 There were reportedly eight alleged accidents on the ride in 2015 and 2016 with injuries ranging from lower back pain to a head injury.

-In such cases where lack of adequate safeguards is identified, amusement parks can be held liable for the injuries, damages and losses caused to victims and their families.
-Injured victims may be able to file a premises liability claim against the park seeking compensation for damages such as medical expenses, lost income, hospitalization, permanent injuries and pain and suffering.
+In such cases where a lack of adequate safeguards is identified, amusement parks can be held liable for the injuries, damages, and losses caused to victims and their families.
+Injured victims may be able to file a premises liability claim against the park seeking compensation for damages such as medical expenses, lost income, hospitalization, permanent injuries, and pain and suffering.
 Injured victims would also be well advised to contact an experienced Orange County personal injury lawyer who has experience successfully handling cases against amusement parks.